 How far back your work experience goes depends on your career stage.
 The key is to focus on what’s most relevant to the job you’re targeting.

-SENIOR LEVEL: Stick to the last 10–15 years of experience.
+Senior level: Stick to the last 10–15 years of experience.
 Hiring managers care most about your recent, high-level impact.
 Earlier roles can be summarized in an “Additional Experience” section or omitted entirely unless directly relevant.

 Here’s an example of how to add an “Additional Experience” section:

-MID-LEVEL: Include the roles that show your progression and current expertise.
+Mid-level: Include the roles that show your progression and current expertise.
 You don’t need to list everything, just the jobs that show where you’re headed next.

-ENTRY-LEVEL: List any jobs that demonstrate transferable skills, whether full-time, part-time, or freelance.
+Entry-level: List any jobs that demonstrate transferable skills, whether full-time, part-time, or freelance.
 Employers want to see evidence that you’ve been responsible, dependable, and ready to grow.

-NEW GRADS: Internships, volunteer work, leadership roles, and academic projects all count.
+New grads: Internships, volunteer work, leadership roles, and academic projects all count.
 Focus on experiences that show relevant skills, initiative, or problem-solving, even if they weren’t paid positions.

 How to show a promotion on your resume